 Sleep Center Accreditation

-The Shore Center for Sleep Medicine was recently accredited by the American Academy of Sleep Medicine, the national accrediting body for sleep centers.
+Since 2007, the Shore Center for Sleep Medicine has been accredited by the American Academy of Sleep Medicine, the national accrediting body for sleep centers.
 This honor designates the Shore Sleep Center as the only accredited sleep lab in the region.

 The Sleep Center received the highest commendation in clinical expertise.
 Surveyors were highly complimentary of the facility and commended Shore Medical Center and its partner SleepCare for being leaders in sleep medicine with the highest quality and program development.